shunau/background-generator/README.md

 # background-generator
-Use CSS Gradient to background color
+Use CSS Gradient to generate gradient background color